rookies/raspberry-tools/scope/README.md

 ## Examples ##
 I used this program to log the sensor values of the Epson Model-620, a printer for a calculating machine.

-The signals don't have a really big frequency, but I got pretty good results:
+The signals don't have a really big frequency, but I got pretty good results (revision 24dd853 with xoscope 2.0):
 ![Scale: 1x](http://www.abload.de/img/epson_rechenmaschine_aziby.png)
 ![Scale: 2.5x](http://www.abload.de/img/epson_rechenmaschine_qscgq.png)